libai8723/front-end-dev-notes-bignerdbook/_posts/2018-09-07-a-short-intro-for-jekyll-post.md

 ---
-layout: post
-title: An Short Intro and Template for Jekyll Post
+title: "An Short Intro and Template for Jekyll Post"
 date: 2018-09-07
 ---